garylirocks/quickrefs/github.markdown

 ```

 - Specify the `dev` environment
-- Each environment could have its own `AZURE_CREDENTIALS` secret
+- Secrets/variables could be scoped to an environment (or the whole repo, or an organization)

 ### Workflow commands